-In order to run a thriving call center, you need both the techniques and technologies that set your team up for success.
-Your customers, prospects, and higher-ups alike expect more from you with each quarter, so every change you make needs to add value, save time, break down complexities, and energize your team to take on their targets.
+In order to ensure remarkable call center performance and quality assurance, you need both the techniques and technologies that set your team up for success.
+Your customers, prospects, and higher-ups alike expect more from you with each quarter, so every change you make needs to add value, save time, break down complexities, and energize your team to take on their targets with each phone call.

-To help you go the distance, we’ve put together this list of call center best practices that highlight how to manage a call center efficiently.
-Take them onboard ASAP for happy customers, driven teams, and healthy ROI (you can thank us later)
+To help you go the distance, we’ve put together this list of call center best practices that highlight how to implement efficient workforce management.
+Take them onboard ASAP for happy customers, driven teams, and healthy ROI (you can thank us later).

 1. Set clear goals and relevant KPIs

-Whether you’re doing sales, surveying, or fundraising, make sure your team understands the objective of each campaign you run.
+Whether you’re doing customer service, sales, surveying, or fundraising, it is best practice to make sure your agents understand the objective of each campaign you run.
 It's crucial to identify the most relevant KPIs to your overarching goals and track them consistently.
-While your reps are dialing away, pay special attention to the following:
+While your reps are dialing away on calls, pay special attention to the following:

-- Average handle time: High handle times can suggest your agents need help closing deals or succinctly communicating product information.
+- Average handle time: High handle times in call center agent performance can suggest your agents need help closing deals or succinctly communicating product information.

-- Conversion rate: How reliably are your reps bringing sales in?
+- Conversion rate: How reliable are your agents bringing sales in?

-- First call close: Closing on the first call with a customer is a high watermark of efficiency.
+- First call close: Closing on the first phone call with a customer is a high watermark of efficiency and successful customer interaction.

-- Occupancy rate: Agents who are off the phone for relatively long stretches of time might need a hand to quickly complete their after-call work.
+- Occupancy rate: A call center agent who is off the phone for relatively long stretches of time might need a hand from someone with the knowledge base to quickly complete their after-call work.

-That’s a non-exhaustive list, but it’s a starting point to get a handle on your team’s productivity.
+That’s a non-exhaustive list, but it’s a starting point to get a handle on your team’s productivity and quality monitoring.
 Once you’ve settled on the right KPIs, make the stats available to your reps — this will help them to understand where they’re succeeding and where they can improve.

 2. Build a culture of continuous improvement

-If you track metrics consistently and make them accessible and relevant to everyone, you’ll be well on your way toward a culture of continuous improvement.
-Knowing where individual agents need a boost helps your supervisors create better personal development plans, and spotting team-wide performance trends lets your trainers deliver the most effective sessions.
+If you track metrics consistently and make them accessible and relevant to everyone, you’ll be well on your way toward a culture of continuous improvement in call center quality assurance.
+This approach to call center motivation encourages your agents to perform at their best and strive for success.
+Knowing where individual agents need a boost helps your call center management team create better personal development plans, and spotting team-wide performance trends lets your trainers deliver the most effective call center training sessions with high levels of employee engagement.
 Gamifying sales and tying incentives to KPI achievements can further spur your agents to close like never before.

 These initiatives add up to an environment where your teams are always on the ball, and motivated to succeed.